 Developing The Medicine Wheel Tool

 Then in 1992 Birgitt attended a four day training to learn the meeting method Open Space Technology (OST) with its developer Harrison Owen.
 She was delighted to see and experience the use of the medicine wheel as a tool for eliciting group reflection at the end of an OST meeting.
-The words Harrison used were altered to better suit a business environment, and yet he stayed true with the archetypal background of the medicine wheel as used by North American native peoples.
+The words Harrison used were altered to better suit a business environment, and yet he stayed true with the archetypal background of the medicine wheel as used by Indigenous Peoples of North America.
 He used a particular configuration of the archetypes, associated with some but not all of the Tribes and Nations.

 Birgitt appreciated its value as a tool for group reflection.
 She was inspired to determine whether this altered medicine wheel was sufficient as a reflection tool for organizations to use as an organizational development tool.
 At the time, she was CEO of a multi-service health and social service in Ontario, Canada.
 This agency that allowed her to experiment with what she was learning.